juliaaano/juliaaano/_posts/2021/2020-05-14-rise-of-quarkus-github-actions.md

 ## Conclusion

-Here you have seen a little bit of how to do continuous integration with modern frameworks.
-Despite the tools, what really matters is how close to the developers you can get.
-With GitHub Actions and a modern language like Quarkus, people who get to write the code can feel more than empowered to build and ship code fast.
-That is the point of disciplines like DevOps and Continuous Delivery.
+You have seen a little bit of how to do continuous integration using modern frameworks.
+Despite the tools, what really matters is how close to the developers the processes can get.
+With GitHub Actions and a modern language like Quarkus, people who get to write the code can now feel more than empowered to build and ship code fast.
+After all, that is the point of disciplines like DevOps and Continuous Delivery.

 There is way more you can learn by going through the source code at: